lgirdk/pytest-boardfarm/README.md

-This project is for making boardfarm available as a pytest plugin eventually
+This project is for making boardfarm available as a pytest plugin eventually.